Atiscross

 Atiscross later became a principal part of Flintshire during the reign of Edward I.

 Early Ordnance Survey maps show the "Supposed site" of Ati's Cross (from which the Hundred derives its name) a little inland from Pentre Ffwrndan, adjacent to Croes-Ati (or Groes-ati) Mill, at (OS GR) SJ 252730.
 Croes Ati Lane (and a continuing footpath) at the (modern) edge of Flint town leads to it.

+It later gave its name to Ysgol Croes Atti, a Welsh-medium primary school based in two sites in Flint and Shotton.